qiyanjun/2025sp-GenAI-overview/About.md

 + MoWe 3:30pm - 4:45pm
 + Olsson Hall 009

-+ Each class session starts by a presentation (lecture) by a student group, and ended with classroom discussion on the collected and new questions.
-After each class session, another team of students will write a blogpost on the topic.
-All the students are required to read every session's required readings before it is discussed in a class, and sent their questions through Collab in advance.
++ Each class session starts by a presentation (lecture) by a student group, and ended with classroom discussion on the collected questions.
+After each class session, part of the team of students will write a blogpost or present a demo on the topic.
+All the students are required to read every session's required readings before it is discussed in a class, and sent their questions through Canvas in advance.

 + It is quite hard to make important topics of Generative AI fit on a one-semester schedule.
 We aim to make the course reasonably digestible in an seminar team-learning manner.
 Our goals here are to highlight the most timing research topics relating to GenAI.
 We think this teaching style provides students with research centered learning on both knowledge and workflows, helping them build a quick understanding of State-of-the-Art in GenAI.